Updated: Mar 3

 Acceptance criteria help set expectations between the team and the customer.
 The use of acceptance criteria guides the whole development process.
 When they are appropriately defined, the group uses them throughout the different phases of development to understand what is within the scope of a user story.
 They also help break down the user stories into tasks, provide effort estimations, and increase the overall efficiency of development.

 Who Is Responsible for Writing Them?

 The acceptance criteria serve both the customer and the team.
 In a happy path scenario, we always prefer that the customer write them (or the Product Owner as a proxy).
 However, sometimes, they will be written by the development team (especially in cases of technical stories that demand deep knowledge of technical aspects).

 Acceptance Criteria Checklist

-Although there is no real definition of best practices to use when writing acceptance criteria, I want to share a simple, yet very powerful checklist that I use as a guideline for creating effective acceptance criteria.
+Although there is no actual definition of best practices when writing acceptance criteria, I want to share a simple yet powerful checklist that I use as a guideline for creating effective acceptance criteria.

 Each acceptance criterion should be independent.